Tarfah-Amin/Data-mining/README.md

 # Data-mining
 ## ** motivations : **
-This project aim to detect the breast cancer in early stages by reading the measurment of the cell nucleus.
+our project places a paramount emphasis on raising awareness among individuals worldwide.
+By disseminating accurate and accessible information, we aim to empower every person with the knowledge necessary to understand breast cancer risk factors, detection methods, and preventive measures.
+With a professional commitment to global awareness.

 ## ** names & ID: **
 1-Tarfah Al Ateeq 443200800